 JPSS, Informasi universitas dan pasca sarjana di Jepang > Mencari tempat belajar sekolah dari Tokyo Pasca sarjana > Tokyo City University > Environmental and Information Studies

 Bagi Anda yang ingin melanjutkan ke studi ke Tokyo City University.
 JAPAN STUDY SUPPORT merupakan situs informasi studi di Jepang untuk para pelajar/mahasiswa(i) mancanegara yang dikelola bersama oleh The Asian Students Cultural Association (ABK) dan Benesse Corp.
-Kami menyediakan informasi rinci per jurusan riset, termasuk Graduate School of EngineeringatauEnvironmental and Information Studies pada Tokyo City University.
+Kami menyediakan informasi rinci per jurusan riset, termasuk Graduate School of Integrative Science and EngineeringatauEnvironmental and Information Studies pada Tokyo City University.
 Bagi yang ingin mencari informasi studi di Tokyo City University, silakan memanfaatkannya.
 Selain itu, kami juga menyediakan informasi sekitar 1300 universitas, pascasarjana, universitas yunior, akademi kejuruan yang siap menerima mahasiswa(i) mancanegara.